-Demi Lovato Says She Hasn't Been "By-the-Book Sober" Since 2019
+Demi Lovato Says She Hasn’t Always Been “By-The-Book Sober” — Is She Now?

-The tell-all docuseries, Demi Lovato: Dancing With the Devil, chronicles the singer's struggles with addiction and her 2018 overdose.
-It may be the most vulnerable we've seen Demi.
-"I had three strokes, I had a heart attack, my doctors said I had five to 10 more minutes," Demi shares in the trailer.
+In Demi Lovato's tell-all docuseries, Demi Lovato: Dancing With the Devil, the singer chronicled her struggles with addiction and her 2018 overdose.
+It may have been the most vulnerable we've seen Demi.
+"I had three strokes, I had a heart attack, my doctors said I had five to 10 more minutes," she shares in the trailer.

 Her major overdose happened in 2018.
 And sadly, it appears that Demi suffered brain damage from it.
 “I was left with brain damage, and I still deal with the effects of that today.
 I don’t drive a car because I have blind spots in my vision.
 For a long time, I had a really hard time reading.
 It was a big deal when I was able to read a book, which was like two months later, because my vision was so blurry," Demi told ABC News.